MSc in Biodiversity, Conservation and Management

-Past graduates have gone on to obtain positions in a range of leading conservation and academic organisations.
-Examples include policy positions in government departments, such as the UK Department for Environment, Food and Rural Affairs (DEFRA), management positions in global conservation NGOs, such as Conservation International and WWF, environmental and conservation consultancies, and international bodies such as IUCN.
+Past graduates have gone on to obtain positions in a range of leading conservation and academic organisations and enterprises.
+Examples include policy positions in government departments, such as the UK Department for Environment, Food and Rural Affairs (DEFRA), management positions in global conservation NGOs, such as Conservation International and WWF, technical positions in sustainability consultancies, and international bodies such as IUCN.
 A significant number of students also use the course as a gateway to start DPhil (PhD) research.

 The department's Alumni Office helps alumni keep in touch with each other and organises alumni events.